-Satisfactory Academic Progress Policy for Financial Aid Recipients

-Federal regulations require the school to establish Standards of Satisfactory Academic Progress (SAP) as a general eligibility requirement for Pell Grant.
+Satisfactory Academic Progress Policy for Financial Aid Recipients as a general eligibility requirement for Pell Grant.
 A student must maintain satisfactory academic progress in a CTE program to remain Pell eligible.
 To meet the SAP standards adopted by LTC, a student must: